anshuthopsee/nse-oi-visualizer/README.md

 4. FII and DII data visualization.

 ## Note
-1. IV calculation and Option price calculation Black-Scholes code sourced from [dedwards25/Python_Option_Pricing](https://github.com/dedwards25/Python_Option_Pricing)
+1. IV calculation and Option price calculation Black-76/Generalized-Black-Scholes code is sourced from [dedwards25/Python_Option_Pricing](https://github.com/dedwards25/Python_Option_Pricing)
 2. Minor differences in IVs and as a result in Option Payoffs as compared to Sensibull might be down to the fact that all the IVs are being calculated on synthetic futures prices, whereas Sensibull uses actual futures prices where available for monthly expiries.
 Another reason might be due to variations in time to expiry calculations.

 ## References